tanmaysh1211/Git-demo/README.md

 # Git-demo
-This is a demo for Git &amp; Github
+This is a demo for Git &amp; Github.